-Papers will be accepted from students currently pursuing their first law degree at law schools in Brazil, Colombia, Mexico, Barbados, Jamaica, Trinidad and Tobago, or South Africa.
+Papers will be accepted from students currently pursuing their first law degree at law schools in Barbados, Brazil, Colombia, Jamaica, Mexico, South Africa, or Trinidad and Tobago.

-• Students engaged in projects financed by the Global Center for Legal Innovation on Food Environments are excluded
+- Students engaged in projects financed by the Global Center are excluded

 The paper submitted must be the original work of the author, although students may incorporate feedback received as part of an academic course or supervised writing project.
 Preference will be given to papers that are relevant to current healthy food law and policy debates or present an original perspective.
 The paper must not have been published or submitted for publication in another journal.